 Photo by Michael Zagaris / San Francisco 49ers

-Society and citizens quickly jumped to conclusions by what their eyes saw and refused to acknowledge or listen to what Kaepernick’s message or reason for kneeling was.
+Society and citizens quickly jumped to conclusions by what their eyes saw and refused to acknowledge or listen to what Kaepernick’s reason for kneeling was.

 Young black men and women are also mistreated in the court of law based on the color of their skin.
-White citizens who commit the same, or similar, crimes as black citizens receive a far less harsher sentence in the court of law.
+White citizens who commit the same, or similar, crimes as black citizens receive a far less harsher sentence.

-According to the United States Sentencing Commission, there is nearly a 20 percent difference in sentencing length for black and white citizens.
+According to the United States Sentencing Commission, there is nearly a 20 percent difference in sentencing length for black citizens in America.
 Another report by Florida’s Sarasota Herald-Tribune found that black citizens were sentenced to nearly seven years in prison, as opposed to white citizens’ sentences which was for only two-and-a-half years for similar crimes.

 Kaepernick was quickly vilified by the public and media for disrespecting the military, which is a misconception of the purpose behind his protest.
-Kaepernick protested peacefully to raise awareness to an issue of racial inequality that has been present and unfortunately remains present since the founding of this nation.
+Kaepernick protested peacefully to raise awareness of racial inequality that has been present and unfortunately remains present since the founding of America.

-A common argument that has come up is that Kaepernick and other athletes who have joined in protest make millions of dollars, so they should stand for the flag.
-However, they are not kneeling for themselves, but for those who do not have the same national attention or coverage to voice their opinion or advocate for justice.
+A common argument is that Kaepernick and other athletes who have joined in protest make millions of dollars, so therefore they should stand for the flag.
+However, they are not kneeling for themselves, but for those who do not have the same exposure or coverage to advocate for justice.

 Nevertheless, anger still exists.
 Kaepernick and other athletes will not stand to salute and honor America’s flag and that is unpatriotic in the eyes of the fans.
-However, the majority of NFL viewers are white men, who have not witnessed racial inequality unless they are the ones causing the racial inequality.
+However, the majority of NFL viewers are white men, who have not witnessed racial inequality unless they have benefitted from the racial divide.

 The only thing that these fans believe is that Kaepernick does not respect the military and his protests are a slap in the face to America.